mchlmmc/CirnOS/README.md

 Current Bugs
 -----
 Right now there is an issue with Newlib.
 When calling certain functions like printf, something calls the _sbrk syscall requesting huge amounts of memory.
 These amounts are larger than the total memory for the rPi, so CirnOS runs out of memory instantly.
-With this bug fixed development of CirnOS should be finished in a matter of days.
+With this bug fixed, development of CirnOS should be finished in a matter of days.

 Building
 -----